Ron Ponder: Employment

-The Ponder Group was formed shortly after leaving WellPoint.
-Ponder and his team which includes Tom Frazee spent the next year and a half transforming the IT organization of the NYC Department of Public Education.
-Partnering with IBM, The Ponder Group assisted with the planning and implementation of the systems required to support the massive education reform programs put in place for the New York City public schools.
-Following that effort, for the last 4 years, The Ponder Group has provided senior-level consulting services to the Department of Commerce and the Bureau of the Census.
-This work has primarily focused on large-scale IT program management for the planning and implementation of the information required for the 2010 Census.
-This was an ongoing project through 2011.

 Awards/recognition

 Ponder received the Smithsonian Award for Technology Excellence, the Carnegie Mellon Award for Innovative Technology and the Stevie Award for Technology Innovation.

 He was also part of the leadership team at Federal Express to be awarded the first Baldridge Award to a services company.
 During his tenure at AT&T, he supported the work that led to AT&T receiving two Baldridge Awards.
 The Deming Quality Award was also awarded to the Global Network Group under his leadership at AT&T during the same time period.

 In 1995, CIO Magazine published a 10th-anniversary issue "Decade of the CIO" and named Ponder as one of the 12 most influential technology executives of the past decade.